Shih Tzu dog breed information and advice

 How much does a Shih Tzu cost?

-A puppy can cost around £300-1300; a young adult dog with some basic training could cost even more.
+A Shih Tzu puppy can cost between £500 and £2,000.
 If you’re buying a puppy, it’s advisable to buy one from a registered breeder.
-Reputable breeders will have ensured the puppy’s parents have had all the relevant health checks.
+Reputable Shih Tzu breeders will have ensured the puppy’s parents have had all the relevant health checks.

 How big do Shih Tzus get?

 They’re usually fully grown when they reach about 10-12 months old.
 When they’re fully grown, they’re around 27cm tall.
-Imperial Shih Tzus, also known as Toy or Mini Shih Tzus are usually under 4.5kg and size can vary.
+Imperial Shih Tzus, also known as Toy or Mini Shih Tzus, are usually under 4.5kg and their size can vary.

 Browse our guides